 Disorders Associated With Defects in Neurotransmission

-Disorders or substances that alter the production, release, reception, breakdown, or reuptake of neurotransmitters or that change the number and affinity of receptors can cause neurologic or psychiatric symptoms and cause disease (see see Examples of Disorders Associated With Defects in Neurotransmission).
+Disorders or substances that alter the production, release, reception, breakdown, or reuptake of neurotransmitters or that change the number and affinity of receptors can cause neurologic or psychiatric symptoms and cause disease (see Table 1: Examples of Disorders Associated With Defects in Neurotransmission).
 Drugs that modify neurotransmission can alleviate many of these disorders (eg, Parkinson's disease, depression).

 |PrintOpen table in new window